Mobility-Aware Routing and Caching: A Federated Learning Assisted Approach: Cache Placement Policy

-Problem (\ref{equ:0406014}) is an integer programming, which is NP-hard in general.
-Given cache placement policy $\{c^{t}_{k,f}\}$, the content retrieval policy is determined based on our content transmission protocol introduced in \textbf{Section \ref{subsec:PrFor}}.

-As a low-complexity and efficient solution to problem (\ref{equ:0406014}), we develop \textbf{Algorithm \ref{alg:Framwork2}}, which greedily places the files to a cache.
-The solution is an approximate minimizer of ${\mathcal{D}}(\{c^{t}_{k,f}\})$ in (\ref{equ:0406014}a).
-Details follow.\\ Let $I_{k}$ be the total size of files that already cached at the SBS $k$ during each iteration of our algorithm.
-Naturally, the initial $I_{k}$ is $0$.
-Let $\mathcal{L}_{k,f}$ denote the set collecting all the pairs $\{k,f\}$ for which the placement of file $f$ at the cache of SBS $k$ has not been performed yet, and the cache of $k$ is not full yet.
-For the ${j'}$th iteration, our algorithm conducts the cache placement by picking the pair $\{k^{*},f^{*}\} \in \mathcal{L}^{{j'}}_{k,f}$ with the lowest ${\mathcal{D}}(\{c^{t}_{k,f}\})$ given that this is lower than the one in the previous iteration.
+Problem (\ref{equ:0406014}) is an NP-hard integer programming.
+Given cache placement policy $\{c^{}_{k,f}\}$, the content retrieval policy is determined based on our content transmission protocol introduced in \textbf{Section \ref{subsec:PrFor}}.
+To solve the problem with low complexity, we develop \textbf{Algorithm \ref{alg:Framwork3}}, which greedily places the files to a cache and provides an approximate solution. \\ Let $I_{k}$ be the total size of files that are already cached at SBS $k$ during each iteration of our algorithm.
+Besides, $\mathcal{L}_{k,f}$ denotes the set of pairs $\{k,f\}$, where SBS $k$ does not store file $f$ yet despite having the sufficient cache capacity.
+At iteration ${\Theta}$, the algorithm conducts the cache placement by picking the pair $\{k^{*},f^{*}\} \in \mathcal{L}^{\Theta}_{k,f}$ with the lowest $\mathcal{D}(\{c^{}_{k,f}\})$, provided that such cost is lower than the one in the previous iteration.
 Note that if the algorithm starts with the pair $\{k,f^{*}\}$ that results in the lowest cost $\mathcal{D}(\{c^{}_{k,f^{*}}\})$, then the relative network cost caused by SBS $k$ at each iteration remains fixed.
 Formally,